 What Is Hoarding Disorder?

 Due to the link between hoarding with depression, anxiety, and attention deficit hyperactivity disorder (ADHD), there is some reason to believe that compulsive hoarding might be triggered by traumatic events such as a death in the family, loss of a job, divorce, and/or abuse.
-The occurrence rate in well-functioning individuals is markedly lower than those with co-occurring psychological disorders.
+The occurrence rate in well-functioning individuals is markedly lower than in those with co-occurring psychological disorders.

 Symptoms of Hoarding